victor0989/Aerospace-objects/README.md

 # Aerospace-objects
 This repository contains analytical material to solve some problems with satellites and orbits.
 RODOS and ROS for sensors in c++ that are used in robotics industry and aerospace.
-To configure structural robotics inside the rockets and the satellites we need to take in consideration apart from the aerodynamics systems, the nucleus in RODOS, ROS and c++ signals, we need also dns signals and satellite signals for aerospace projects and test with a debugger or strace the memory and the pointers of our satellite-sensors and server-signals for robotic systems and aerospace research.
+To configure structural robotics inside the rockets and the satellites we need to take in consideration apart from the aerodynamics systems, the nucleus in RODOS, ROS and c++ signals, we need also DNS signals and satellite signals for aerospace projects and test with a debugger or strace the memory and the pointers of our satellite-sensors and server-signals for robotic systems and aerospace research.

 Definition: